 - Spray bottle with rubbing alcohol

 Looking for more DIY soap and other bath/body tutorials?
+You make make so many diy bath and beauty items with different essential oils, fragrances, and colors.
 Here are some of our reader’s favorites:

 - Cucumber Melon Soap Recipe